shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 the averaging of these policies.

 ReBeL uses a specialized mechanism to prevent policy collapse.
-A description of the mechanism is beyond the scope for this document, but can be read about in Section 6 of [Brown et al, 2020](https://arxiv.org/pdf/2007.13544).
+A description of the mechanism is beyond the scope of this document, but can be read about in Section 6 of [Brown et al, 2020](https://arxiv.org/pdf/2007.13544).

 ### Many-Tree Information-Set Monte Carlo Tree Search (MT-ISMCTS)